All you need to know to use PrismCipher like a pro:

 This success message indicates the encrypted data is now decrypted and the entire message has been returned to its original state.

 This success message means PrismCipher has decrypted the portion of the message you had just previously encrypted.

 Unlike some encryption products that constrain password length or character set, passwords in PrismCipher are virtually unbounded.

 This means your password can have as many as 4,000 characters.
 You can use regular ASCII as well as full Unicode—that’s over 277,000 symbols including foreign glyphs, alphabets and emoji.

-PrismCipher is a synchronous stream cipher where the keystream depends only on the key, not the ciphertext or plaintext.
-However, it is designed to withstand differential cryptanalysis.
+PrismCipher resembles a synchronous stream cipher where the keystream depends only on the key, not the ciphertext or plaintext.
+However, it is designed to encrypt discrete messages, not streams or blocks.
+It’s also designed to withstand differential cryptanalysis.
 If a single digit is corrupted (via transmission or tampering), the entire message is lost and unrecoverable.

-It is also polyalphabetic.
+It is polyalphabetic.
 A rotating substitution array is applied to the plaintext to expand its dynamic range.
 This means the relationship between a character in the plaintext and the characters in the ciphertext is one‑to‑many.

 Prior to encryption, the plaintext message is diffused, compressed and randomly padded.
 Internally, confusion is introduced to the ciphertext during the main encryption cycle.